Profile Matching for the Generalization and Personalization of Causal Inferences: Introduction

-Along these lines, we propose profile matching, a new multivariate matching method that finds the largest possible self-weighted samples (that is, samples that do not require weights for their analysis; \citealt{cochran1977sampling}) that are balanced relative to a covariate profile.
+Along these lines, we propose profile matching, a new multivariate matching method that finds the largest possible self-weighted samples (that is, samples that do not require weights for their analysis)\cite{cochran1977sampling} that are balanced relative to a covariate profile.
 In profile matching, the covariate profile is flexible and can characterize a target population or a single individual.
 This facilitates the generalization and personalization of causal inferences in both randomized and observational studies.
 In certain cases, profile matching does not require accessing individual-level data of the target population (which may be unavailable for confidentiality reasons), and summary statistics of the target's covariate distribution can be used as the profile.
 For personalization, profile matching can balance sample means around the characteristics of a patient of interest.
 Additionally, subject to data constraints, the method readily extends to multi-valued ($>$ 2) treatments.

-In profile matching, the treatment groups are matched for aggregate covariate balance in the spirit of \cite{RN8}.
-After profile matching, various outcome analyses can follow.
+In profile matching, the treatment groups are matched for aggregate covariate balance in the spirit of Stuart (2010).\cite{RN8} After profile matching, various outcome analyses can follow.
 For example, one can perform simple graphical displays of the outcomes or conduct further adjustments in augmented estimators using regression methods.
-Akin to cardinality matching \citep{RN24}, profile matching for balance can also be followed by full matching for homogeneity \citep{RN13} to provide an explicit assignment between units across treatment groups in the spirit of \cite{rosenbaum1989optimal}.
+Like cardinality matching,\citep{RN24} profile matching for balance can also be followed by full matching for homogeneity\citep{RN13} to provide an explicit assignment between units across treatment groups in the spirit of Rosenbaum (1989).\cite{rosenbaum1989optimal}

 In this paper, we evaluate the method in a simulation study of the generalization of a randomized trial to a target population, and further illustrate it in an exploratory observational study of the relationship between opioid use treatment and mental health outcomes related to suicide and psychological distress.
 In this study, we analyze these relationships for three distinct covariate profiles: (i) sexual minorities, (ii) the Appalachian United States, and (iii) a hypothetical vulnerable patient.
-We provide R code with step-by-step explanations to implement the methods in the Supplementary Materials.
+We provide R code with step-by-step explanations to implement the methods in the eAppendix.